scuzzydude/asimov/asimov.md

 There's a month wait before the conference; rumors begin to swirl.
 Would the actor show up?
 Competing Scoot start to make inquiries, looking for leverage opportunities.
 What's the actor's role?
 Zoey stays aloof and secretive, only posting that a plan would be revealed shortly.

-At the hotel, on the big night, the haunting thematic whistle plays through the hall, and Zoey walks out on stage looking like a Technicolor Theranos priestess, a tie-die pulldown turtleneck, orange plastic rimmed glasses rejected from Elton John's personal collection as being too gaudy, and a purple Devo hat.
+At the hotel, on the big night, the haunting thematic whistle plays through the hall, and Zoey walks out on stage looking like a Technicolor Theranos priestess, a tie-dyed pulldown turtleneck, orange plastic rimmed glasses rejected from Elton John's personal collection as being too gaudy, and a purple Devo hat.
 Whispers spread like wildfire.

 Zoey raises her arms in a V and shouts in into the microphone, "Silence!"